 Length: 1 h

-This is an on-demand recording of VLA’s Webinar: Employment Law for Artists: Protections for NYC’s Freelancers (1.5 CLE) held on December 15, 2020.
+This is an on-demand recording of VLA’s Webinar: Employment Law for Artists: Protections for NYC’s Freelancers (1.5 CLE).
 When you purchase this presentation, you will receive a presentation slide deck so that you can follow along.
 Please use the form at the bottom to access this presentation.

 About this program: